-Work with your Financial Advisor to consider a tax-planning move known as tax-loss harvesting.
+Work with your Morgan Stanley Financial Advisor to consider a tax-planning move known as tax-loss harvesting.
 “Harvesting” your unrealized investment losses allows you to offset taxes on gains and income.
 Be sure to look at all sources of income, including businesses, outside sales and private partnerships.
 If you wish to maintain similar portfolio exposure while avoiding a wash sale (which would disallow the current use of the loss), you can sell the original holding, realize the loss, then buy back the same security after a minimum of 31 days.
-If you have a Select UMA account, you can work with your Financial Advisor to access year-round Tax Management Services.
+If you have a Select UMA account with Morgan Stanley, you can work with your Financial Advisor to access year-round Tax Management Services.

 When you realize capital gains, timing can have a significant impact on your overall tax liability.
 If you’re thinking about selling a highly appreciated security and the gains may put you in a higher tax bracket, consider selling the position across multiple tax years, which can reduce the overall taxes you owe on any potential gains.

-Keep track of capital loss carryovers from prior years.
-You can offset this year’s capital gain with a prior year’s capital losses.
+Keep track of capital losses carried over from prior years.
+You can offset this year’s capital gains with a prior year’s unused capital losses.
 If you have offset all your capital gains and still have capital losses remaining, you can apply up to $3,000 of capital losses to offset your ordinary income, thereby further reducing this year’s tax liability.
 Still have capital losses left over?
 Carry those capital losses forward for potential application against future capital gains.
 There is no limit to how long you can carry capital losses forward into the future.

-The 2021 federal estate and gift tax exemption is $11.7 million per individual or $23.4 million for a married couple.
-These higher exemption amounts were provisioned for in the 2017 Tax Cuts and Jobs Act and are currently set to expire in 2026, when they would revert back to the pre-2018 exemption level of $5 million for an individual taxpayer and $10 million for married couples, indexed for inflation from 2010.
+The 2022 federal estate and gift tax exemption is $12.06 million per individual or $24.12 million for a married couple.
+These higher exemption amounts were provisioned for in the 2017 Tax Cuts and Jobs Act and are currently set to expire after December 31, 2025, when they would revert back to the pre-2018 exemption level of $5 million for an individual taxpayer and $10 million for married couples, indexed for inflation from 2010.
 Clients should consider taking advantage of the higher exemption amounts now with estate planning strategies in anticipation of the sunset.
 For example, you may want to consider funding an irrevocable trust to use these higher exemption amounts while they are still available.